-The Annual Mineral Production Survey - Non-metallic Commodities (Minerals) is conducted every year by the ISQ and aims to collect essential data on the non-metallic ore (minerals) extraction sector.
+The Annual Mineral Production Survey - Non-metallic Commodities (Stone, Aggregates, Clay and Refractory Minerals) is conducted every year by the ISQ and aims to collect essential data on the non-metallic ore mining sector (stone, aggregates, clay and refractory minerals).
 As part of this survey, every establishment must provide information on various aspects of its operations, including revenue, expenses, employment and production.
 The ISQ uses the survey results to compile data according to the different needs of the Québec government.
 In addition, the survey results that relate to production are used to compile essential data on the Québec economy, in particular on gross domestic product (GDP).